AhmadShamsii/Monstarz/README.md

 If you want to run the demo site locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/AhmadShamsii/monstarz`
+1. Clone the repository: `git clone https://github.com/AhmadShamsii/Monstarz`
-2. Change into the project directory: `cd monstarz`
+2. Change into the project directory: `cd Monstarz`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit: `http://localhost:3000`